Sa'ar 72-class corvette

-Sa'ar 72 (סער 72) is a new class of Israeli Navy corvettes designed by Israel Shipyards Ltd. as an improved and stretched Sa'ar 4.5-class missile boat.
-The first Sa'ar 72 was expected to become operational in 2015.
+The Sa'ar 72 (סער 72) is a class of Israeli Navy corvettes designed by Israel Shipyards Ltd. as an improved and stretched Sa'ar 4.5-class missile boat.
+The first Sa'ar 72 was expected to become operational in 2015 but the process to begin construction was not approved until 2024.
 Subsequent vessels were planned to enter service at the rate of one every eight months.

 History

 The design was first unveiled at the International Maritime Defence Exhibition (IMDEX) Asia in Singapore in May 2013.

+On December 12, 2024, the Director General of the Israel Ministry of Defense (IMOD), Maj.
+Gen. (Res.)
+Eyal Zamir, publicly announced a procurement agreement from Israel Shipyards for five Sa'ar 72 type boats, dubbed "Reshef" in Hebrew, with a total value of approximately $780M (NIS 2.8B).
+This comes following a legislative committee approval to fund procurement of these vessels, among other military equipment.
+Steel cutting began in February 2025.